 Advanced Formatting Options

-Depending on your selected format, you can adjust advanced options for how values are displayed in your table.
+Depending on your selected format, you can adjust the advanced options for how values are displayed in your table.

 For Accounting, Currency, Number, and Percent formats, the Advanced Formatting options automatically change based on the typical settings for those format types.
 However, you can manually change these settings to match your desired display format.